Information disclosure based on TCFD Proposal

 4. Metrics and Targets

-The Company considers climate change to be the most significant environmental concern.
-The Company will set quantitative greenhouse gas (CO2) emissions reduction goals aligned with the 1.5℃ Paris Agreement target and take action to reduce emissions.
+The Company regards climate change as our most significant environmental challenge, which is why we will set quantitative reduction goals for greenhouse gas (CO2) emissions that align with the Paris Agreement's 1.5℃ target and take action to reduce those emissions.